Get Personal Loan Rates

 In general, the better your credit score, the better your interest rate.
 Knowing where you stand makes it easier to understand the kinds of loans you might be able to qualify for, or if you’re likely to qualify at all.
 Lenders usually look for a credit score of around 660 or higher, but there may be options for those with lower scores (but again, you’d likely pay the price in the form of a higher interest rate).

-At this point, you should also take a look at your general finances like your monthly budget to figure out how much you could afford to pay toward your loan each month, and for those with little to no financial breathing room, identify places where you could cut back and create room for payments.
+You should also take a look at your general finances like your monthly budget to figure out how much you could afford to pay toward your loan each month, and for those with little to no financial breathing room, identify places where you could cut back and create room for payments.
 Be sure to include all of your financial obligations, such as other debt payments and nonnegotiables like rent and food when making these calculations.

-Step 3: Research lenders
+Step 3: Research lenders and apply for prequalification

 As with any loan, it’s important to shop around before deciding on a lender.
 That’s because it will enable you to compare the various rates and terms for different lenders and find what works best for you.
 You can start your search by looking at online lenders and banks that offer personal loans.